WHY IGNITE?

 Journaling…

-By focusing on a single image entry each month per member, rather than the mutiple submissions that is more common in club photography, we have tasked our members to consider 10 important elements prior to submitting their work for review.
-Consequently, we have devised a spreadsheet (still experimental and subject to continuous improvement) for both the members AND our evaluators to use.
+We ask our members to specify WHICH of their submitted images they would like critique to be focussed on, and have tasked ourselves to consider 10 important elements prior to submitting work for review.
+Consequently, we have devised a spreadsheet (subject to continuous improvement) for both the members AND our evaluators (when invited) to use.
 The monthly submissions do not necessarily form part of the Body of Work.

 While general consensus is that art cannot be subjected to a checkbox, we offer the following reasoning for our framework: